antoniojmabreu/Quantum_Neural_Networks/README.md

 # Quantum_Neural_Networks
-Report in QNN, with Implementations
+Report on QNN, with Implementations